-Back story: Pete and I have known since early 2011 that our friends Erin and Adil were planning on hosting two weddings in order to celebrate with her family in the United States and his family in Morocco; the state-side wedding was held joyously in her parent’s rural backyard the weekend before our trip, and it was wonderful, casual, and exactly the kind of thing I could imagine having myself if we were getting married in the summertime.
-With the intention of celebrating with them twice, I’ve been saving pennies for 18-months.
+Back story: Pete and I have known since early 2011 that our friends Erin and Adil were planning on hosting two weddings in order to celebrate with her family in the United States and his family in Morocco; the state-side wedding was held joyously in her parent’s rural backyard the weekend before our trip, and it was wonderful, casual, and exactly the kind of thing I could imagine having myself if we were married in the summertime.
+With the intention of celebrating with them twice, I saved pennies for 18-months.
 It all paid off and was made official in when our reservations were made in late June.
 We love to travel and explore and immerse ourselves in new experiences; neither of us had ever been to Africa and had very few expectations for our transportation, hotel, or activities, and with that said, we never expected that we’d have a hotel balcony overlooking this, so, way to go Expedia:

 An amazing sight.
 Huge waves, rows of umbrellas, and literally hundreds of scrimmage futbol games at any point in time.
 The horizon you can see in this and the above photograph is about 2.5 miles away, so don’t be deceived – it’s a huge beach.